tonybaloney/tonybaloney.github.io/blog/using-llm-in-github-actions.md

 - docs/requirements.txt — not impacted.
 ```

 Overall, I'm happy with this and it could be integrated into a GitHub Action that runs when PRs are submitted, or periodically.
-For large PRs, this would exaust token quotas quickly.
+For large PRs, this would exhaust token quotas quickly.
 In practice, you'd want to cap the input (`head -n 1000`) or tweak `git diff` to only show certain files and those which don't have huge changes.

 ## Experiment 2: Are there mistakes in the docs?